 What to know about the debut of Trump's $399 golden, high-top sneakers

-The businessman-turned-politician debuted a new line of gleaming, golden sneakers called Never Surrender High-Tops, which sell online for $399 a pair.
+The businessman-turned-politician debuted a line of gleaming, golden sneakers called the Never Surrender High-Top Sneaker, which sell online for $399 a pair.

 "This is something I've been talking about for 12 years, 13 years, and I think it's going to be a big success," Trump said to the crowd at Sneaker Con Philadelphia.

-"That's the real deal," he added, holding up the flaxen footwear, which feature an American flag on the back and a capital T on the side.
+"That's the real deal," he added, holding up the flaxen footwear, which features an American flag on the back and a capital T on the side.

-The announcement came one day after a New York judge ordered Trump and the Trump Organization to pay nearly $355 million as part of a civil fraud case.
-Prosecutors had accused Trump, his sons and other associates of inflating the value of certain properties and other assets for financial gain.
+The announcement came one day after a New York judge ordered Trump and the Trump Organization to pay over $355 million as part of a civil fraud case.
+Prosecutors had accused Trump, his two oldest sons and other associates of inflating the value of certain properties and other assets for financial gain.

 "What's the most important thing?"
 Trump asked the sneaker conference crowd.
 "To go out and vote, right?
 We have to go out and vote."